-Table 1.1 Introduction of hazelnut propagative material in Chile
+Table 1.1 Introduction of hazeInut propagative material in Chile

-SAG has identified pests associated with hazelnut propagative material and requires phytosanitary certification endorsed by the NPPO of the exporting country (Argentina, Italy and the USA) for freedom from pathogens and arthropod pests.
+SAG has identified pests associated with hazelnut propagative material and requires phytosanitary certification endorsed by the National Plant Protection Organisation (NPPO) of the exporting country (Argentina, Italy and the USA) for freedom from pathogens and arthropod pests.
 These pests include: pathogens (Anisogramma anomala, Paralongidorus maximus, Pratylenchus penetrans) and insects (Archips rosanus, Agrilus viridis, Bemisia carpini, Curculio species, Cnephasia longana, Eotetranychus carpini, Eotetranychus pruni, Metcalfa pruinosa, Phenacoccus aceris, Phytoptus avellanae, Pseudalacaspis pentagona, Spilonota ocellana, Tetranychus turkestani, Zeuzera pyrina).

-Additionally, according to provisions of Decree-law No. 18755 of 1989 (modified by No. 19283 of 1994) and No. 3557 of 1980 related to plant protection, and Resolution No. 3080 of 2003 related to pests of quarantine concern, the following pests are absent from Chile mainland:
+Chile has declared certain pests to be absent from the country based on the results of ongoing surveys and pest monitoring practices.
+Specifically, provisions of Decree-law No. 18755 of 1989 (modified by No. 19283 of 1994) and No. 3557 of 1980 related to plant protection, and Resolution No. 3080 of 2003 related to pests of quarantine concern, declare the following pests are absent from mainland Chile: